La Liga outright winner odds and prediction

 Even at the age of 17, Yamal already feels like an absolutely elite-level performer.
 He's added more composure in front of goal to his game this term, and is already in double figures for goals and assists in all competitions.
 Meanwhile, Raphinha has arguably been the best player in Spain, in a major transformation of his fortunes.

-Barca's dip in form in late 2024 did coincide with an injury for Yamal, with four of their five league defeats coming when the teenager wasn't a starter, while they've won 18 out of 21 with the winger.
-They look to be getting back to their best now, and the Catalans still look good at 8/11 to win La Liga.
+Barca's dip in form in late 2024 did coincide with an injury for Yamal, with four of their five league defeats coming when the teenager wasn't a starter, while they've won 21 out of 24 with the winger.
+They look to be getting back to their best level now, and the Catalans are worthy of their status as 4/11 favourites.

-While Real Madrid are over the worst of their injury crisis, with Antonio Rudiger fit again and youngster Raul Asencio stepping in and doing well in central defence, a lack of depth in some key positions could still be an issue for Ancelotti, particularly if they go deep in the Champions League again.
+While Real Madrid are over the worst of their defensive injury crisis, a lack of depth in some key positions still looks to be an issue for Ancelotti, particularly with them going deep in the Champions League again.

-As for the more niche ‘w/o Real and Barcelona' odds market, it's hard to see anyone challenging Atleti.
-Diego Simeone's side have finished above the other 17 teams in the division in 11 of the last 12 seasons and they are available at 1/20 to do likewise this term.
+Los Rojiblancos are still the obvious choice in the more niche ‘w/o Real and Barcelona' odds market.
+Diego Simeone's side have finished above the other 17 teams in the division in 11 of the last 12 seasons and they are available at 1/12 to do likewise this term.